jof/ubbnut/README.md

 Currently Supported Devices
 ---------------------------
-* Ubiquiti Nanostation Loco M5 - [http://www.ubnt.com/nanostationm](http://www.ubnt.com/nanostationm)
-* Ubiquiti Nanostation Loco M2 - [http://www.ubnt.com/nanostationm](http://www.ubnt.com/nanostationm)
+* Ubiquiti Nanostation Loco {M2, M5} - [http://www.ubnt.com/airmax/nanostationm/](http://www.ubnt.com/airmax/nanostationm/)

 Adding support for more devices should probably only need to update constants in lib/ubnt/device.
 However, anecdotes and past comparisons have shown that there may be some "key" strings in the configuration may differ between hardware.
 More research is warranted.